 EAA Museum ~ Oshkosh

 The word “airplane” brings an element of excitement and adventure.
-This excitement is seen on the faces of 800,000 people that visit the EAA Museum and air show each year.
+This excitement can be seen on the faces of over 800,000 people that visit the EAA Museum and air show each summer in Oshkosh, Wisconsin.

 The EAA was founded in 1953 and has grown from a handful of aviation enthusiasts to an international organization.